 Each year, MO SW-PBS recognizes participating schools that meet rigorous criteria.
 Schools that earned Bronze level recognition have met criteria for implementing Tier 1 with fidelity.
 Schools that earned Silver level recognition met criteria for implementing Tiers 1 and 2 with fidelity.
-And, schools that earned Gold level recognition met criteria for implementing Tiers 1, 2, and 3 with fidelity.
+Schools that earned Gold level recognition met criteria for implementing Tiers 1, 2, and 3 with fidelity.
 In addition to the three recognition categories, MO SW-PBS also designates schools that did not apply for or earn recognition as either Preparation or Emerging.
-Preparation schools were in their first year of training, and, therefore, not yet implementing, nor eligible to participate in MO SW-PBS recognition.
+Preparation schools were in their first year of training, not yet implementing and therefore, Preparation schools are not eligible to participate in MO SW-PBS recognition.
 Schools designated as Emerging either did not apply for, or did not earn recognition, but were at or beyond their Emerging Training year.